SintraCascaisSesimbra.com

 Casino Estoril

-The Casino Estoril stands as Europe's largest casino by gaming floor area, but its significance extends far beyond gambling.
-This Art Deco landmark opened in 1931 during Portugal's neutral stance in WWII, quickly becoming a hotbed of international intrigue where Allied and Axis spies rubbed shoulders at the gaming tables.
+The Casino Estoril is Europe's largest casino by gaming floor area, though its history proves far more interesting than its size.
+This Art Deco landmark opened in 1931 and became a hotbed of international intrigue during the Second World War, when Portugal's neutrality made it a gathering point for spies from both sides.
+Allied and Axis agents mingled at the gaming tables, each watching the other while pretending not to.

-Ian Fleming, then working for British Naval Intelligence, frequented the casino in 1941.
-His experiences watching Yugoslavian double agent Duško Popov (allegedly the inspiration for James Bond) gambling with German intelligence funds directly inspired the casino scenes in his first novel, Casino Royale.
+Ian Fleming frequented the casino in 1941 while working for British Naval Intelligence.
+He observed Yugoslavian double agent Duško Popov gambling with German intelligence funds, an experience that directly inspired the casino scenes in his first novel, Casino Royale.
+Popov is widely believed to be one of the models for James Bond himself.

-Beyond gambling, the complex includes a 1,000-seat auditorium presenting nightly entertainment ranging from international music acts to magic shows.
-The Chinese restaurant on the top floor offers panoramic views over the gardens to the sea.
-An art gallery in the lobby regularly features works by contemporary Portuguese artists.
+The complex extends beyond the gaming floor.
+A 1,000-seat auditorium hosts nightly entertainment ranging from international music acts to magic shows.
+The Chinese restaurant on the top floor serves dim sum with panoramic views over the gardens to the sea.
+An art gallery in the lobby features rotating exhibitions of contemporary Portuguese artists.

 Casino Estoril